Synerty/vortexjs/README.md

 ## Listen to data from the server

-To receive data from the server, the Component must extend `LifeCycleEmitter`
+To receive data from the server, the Component must extend `NgLifeCycleEvents`

     ...
-    import {..., LifeCycleEmitter } from "@synerty/peek-plugin-base-js";
+    import {..., NgLifeCycleEvents } from "@synerty/peek-plugin-base-js";

     @Component({
        ...
     })
-    export class ExampleComponent extends LifeCycleEmitter implements OnInit {
+    export class ExampleComponent extends NgLifeCycleEvents implements OnInit {
     ...

 Example code for listening with a `PayloadEndpoint`

     import { Component, OnInit } from "@angular/core"
     import { VortexService, Tuple, Payload } from "@synerty/vortex"
-    import { LifeCycleEmitter } from "@synerty/peek-plugin-base-js"
+    import { NgLifeCycleEvents } from "@synerty/peek-plugin-base-js"

     // Declare a custom Tuple Type, with constructor params class BreifExampleTuple extends Tuple {